Click Here - Academy Magazine Archives - Back Issues

 Florida Print Awards

 Sponsored by the Printing Association of Florida.
 The Florida Print Awards recognize individuals and organizations responsible for the creation or production of print communications.
 The competition promotes excellence in the industry and recognizes companies and individuals who produce the best in print media, and is open exclusively to PAF members.
 Entries are judged against ones submitted by schools with similar graphic design programs from arond the state which include both high schools and colleges.
-First 15 class entries are free.
-Awards banquet $95.

 United by our commitment to challenge students through high expectations, and rigorous learning, we empower students to be creative problem solvers equipped with technical abilities to maximize their high school success and their opportunities for both post-secondary education and the work force.